-The WBMT held its 3rd Workshop and Scientific Symposium November 14-16, 2014, in Cape Town, South Africa, in collaboration with the WHO and a local, South African planning committee.
+The WBMT held its third Workshop and Scientific Symposium November, 2014, in Cape Town, South Africa, in collaboration with the WHO and a local, South African planning committee.
 With the largest audience yet, attendees represented 34 countries, 20 of which were African.
-More than 200 individuals registered for the Workshop, and, for the first time, participants completed evaluations.
-About 45% of attendees completed the evaluations, providing primarily positive responses and sound suggestions for improvements to future Workshop programs.
+More than 200 individuals registered for the Workshop, and providing primarily positive responses and sound suggestions for improvements to future Workshop programs.

-The WBMT customized the scientific program to address blood transfusion safety, a special problem on the continent, and logistically included far more open dialog time than in previous Workshop programs.
-Since the WBMT placed a strong emphasis on the value of activity reporting and formation of local databases, an increase in reporting to the WBMT from the African continent may be a measurable outcome of this 3rd Workshop.
+The WBMT customized the scientific program to address blood transfusion safety, a special problem on the continent, and included more open dialog time than in previous Workshops.

 As was true for both previous Workshops, a broad spectrum of expert planners and presenters were from Europe, the Far East, Mediterranean region, and the US, augmenting a cadre of regional speakers.
-Programs for all three Workshops are available on the WBMT website (wbmt.org).

-Similar to the LABMT and the Workshop in Salvador, Brazil, the WBMT encourages and strongly supports a more formal structure and activity level of the AFBMT.
-This group met for a first time in Lagos, Nigeria, in 2011.
-The WBMT received and approved a formal application for status as a WBMT Member Society in February 2015, and the AFBMT hosted a business meeting in Istanbul in March 2015 during which officers were elected.
-Bylaws development is still in progress.
+Similar to the LABMT and the Workshop in Salvador, Brazil, the WBMT encouraged and strongly supported a more formal structure and activity level of the AFBMT.
+The WBMT received and approved a formal application for status as a WBMT Member Society in February 2015, and the AFBMT hosted a business meeting with newly elected officers in Istanbul in March 2015.